smiirl/smiirl-custom-samples/README.md

 ### python
 - [generate json](/samples/python/basic_json): A simple endpoint to show a chosen number.
+- [youtube](/samples/python/youtube): shows the number of subscribers to your youtube channel.
 - [push a number](/samples/python/basic_push): update a number by an Api call.